 This collection of some 6,000 photos and 10,00 negatives were taken by Hedda Morrison during her time living in China from 1933 to 1946.

-Morrison studied photography in her native Germany before leaving in 1933 for a position as manager of Hartung’s Photo Shop in the Legation Quarters of Peking, now Beijing.
+Morrison studied photography in her native Germany before leaving in 1933 for a position as manager of Hartung’s Photo Shop in the Legation Quarter of Peking, now Beijing.

 From 1938 until she and her husband left China in 1946, Morrison worked as a freelance photographer.
 She sold individual prints or albums of her work and took photos for other people's books on China.